US Citizens

 If I qualify for the exclusions but have tax withheld, will I get the refund?

 The IRS refunds a tax overpayment when you qualify for the exclusions just like any other refund.
-There are no special delays just because you are claiming the exclusions.

 Should I submit Form 673?